elailai94/Joules/README.md

 # Joules
 ### About
-Joules is a library (gem) for providing Physics formulas.
+Joules is a library (gem) for providing simple Physics formulas in kinematics, forces, waves, electricity, and so much more.
 It is written entirely in Ruby.

 ### Library Import
 ```Ruby